FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 ARM would be tempting as well but its not as common on desktops, making it less likely that readers have access to hardware to test on.
 [/!side]

 TinyOS targets **x86_64** architecture.
 It is ideal for learning OS development because it is widely used and well-documented.
-Additionally most developers have access to x86_64 hardware, which is crucial to being able to test our operating system on real hardware.
+Additionally most developers have access to x86_64 hardware, which is crucial to testing and running our operating system on real hardware.
 The rich ecosystem of tools and documentation further supports development on this architecture.
-Finally QEMU provides excellent emulation for x86_64, allowing for easy testing and debugging.

 [!side]
 The “editor wars” refer to the long-running rivalry between users of the console based editors Vi and Emacs.
 Since 1985 there have been